Interaction energies in paranematic colloids: Introduction and main results

-In the long-term we will be interested in understanding a Landau-de Gennes model of nematic liquid crystals.
-The main modelling features of this model based on a tensor-valued order parameter are presented in Appendix~\ref{sec:LDGmodel}.
-In the current paper we focus on a simpler, vector-valued model that retains the relevant features of the Landau-de Gennes approach.
-To this end, suppose that the liquid crystal is described by $u:\Omega\to\R^2$, where $\Omega\subset\R^2$ is an open, smooth and not necessarily bounded domain that models the container containing the liquid crystal material.
+In the long-term, we will be interested in understanding a Landau-de Gennes model of nematic liquid crystals.
+The main features of this model---based on a tensor-valued order parameter---are presented in Appendix~\ref{sec:LDGmodel}.
+In the current paper we focus on a simpler, vector-valued model in two dimensions that retains the relevant features of the Landau-de Gennes approach.
+To this end, suppose that the liquid crystal is described by $u:\Omega\to\R^2$, where $\Omega\subset\R^2$ is an open, smooth and not necessarily bounded domain that models the container occupied by the nematic liquid crystal.
 Let

-be a bulk potential, the minima of which describe some physical system that may undergo a phase transition at some critical temperature $T=T^*$, i.e. in mathematical terms, the type and number of minima change at this temperature.
+be the bulk potential, the minima of which describe a physical system that may undergo a phase transition at some critical temperature $T=T^*$, i.e. in mathematical terms, the type and number of minima change at this temperature.

 An examination of $W$ reveals that it has exactly one minimum at the isotropic state $u=0$ when $k(T)>\frac{4}{3}.$ When $\frac{4}{3}\geq k(T)>1$ there is a global minimum at $u=0$ and a local minimum at $|u|=\alpha(T)$ that represents a metastable ordered state.
 When $k(T)=1$ both minima have equal depth, while $|u|=\alpha(T)$ and $u=0$ become the global minimum and a local minimum, respectively, when $1>k(T)>0.$ When $k(T)<0,$ the circle $|u|=\alpha(T)$ is the global minimal set, while $u=0$ is the local maximum of $W$.
 We call the temperature $T^*$ satisfying $k(T^*)=1$ the temperature of the phase transition between the isotropic and the ordered states.